 2) It should be stopped.

 I am at the end of my rope or should I say leash?
-Through constant efforts to have petshops fix problems in there care for reptiles.
+I would much rather have Petshops be banned until all shelter animals have anew home so in the meantime I try to get petshops fix problems in there care for reptiles.
 Powers much stronger than I have written letters, picketed and done all in the power of the law to educate pet shops in their care for reptiles yet most just do not seem to care.
-Maybe its because reptiles are not seen as cute and cuddly.
+Maybe it's because reptiles are not seen as cute and cuddly.
 Maybe it is because they don't cry when there in pain.
+Heck, even the USDA does not regulate reptiles.
 I use to think that the people in charge of their care just did not know any better but unfortunately I find that even after I send my staff in to talk with them months go by and not one change in the care of reptiles.
 There is one thing I feel I can do.
 My web site gives me access to thousands of viewers and if you so feel moved I would encourage you to write the petshops let them know your feelings.
 Tell them to contact me and I will take it from there if you like but help in any way you can.

 The following is only one of my personal experiences with a pet shop:

 I ask who their reptile person is.
 A guy walks up offering his services.